MrOrz/SeeSS/README.md

 $ gulp build
 ```

+During development, type `gulp` to start watching the source directories.

 The unpacked Google Chrome Extension will then be compiled to `build/`.

 We use [`cr-reloader`](https://github.com/victorhsieh/cr-reloader/) to reload the extension on file save.
 Please install both [Cr Reloader](https://chrome.google.com/webstore/detail/cr-reloader/gmmimkfknamjlkfclhbjojlbmiijcmgm) and